 Nottingham TV transmitter was built in 1973.
 It is vertically polarised and is a repeater (off Waltham).
-Nottingham was originally an A group but is now a K group.
+Nottingham was originally an A group for analogue but is now a K group.
 For those in poor signal areas it will be noted that since March 2020 only MUX 6 is out of the A group, see higher gain A group aerials.

 The tower is situated just West of Nottingham and Ofcom quote its maximum population coverage as being about half a million, though that includes households which may well be on another transmitter with overlapping coverage.

 For Nottingham’s channels / frequencies see Waltham’s channel allocation guide which is reproduced at the bottom of this page, or put the postcode NG16 2SU into the Freeview checker.
 Also see Central region Freeview transmitters.

 Nottingham transmits all 6 MUXES at 400W (before the April 2011 digital switchover it was only 40W ! ).

 Nottingham has one ”Local” channel allocated to it (on CH44 after Mar 2020) for a Nottingham local TV station.

 Because of wideband antennas poor response at the bottom of the band, anyone who really requires a “high gain” aerial (though not that many people actually need a high gain aerial) on a K group transmitter, e.g. Nottingham, should actually fit a K group !
 See Nottingham’s graph.